mattermost/docs/source/install/cloud-changelog.md

  - The channel header is now decluttered to make it more obvious how to access Calls, Playbooks, and Boards when viewing a channel.
 All channel header icons registered by plugins are moved to the new Apps Bar.

 #### Collapsed Reply Threads (General Availability)
  - [Collapsed Reply Threads](XXXXXX link to CRT GA blog post) is now generally available.
-Please reference [this article](link to KB article XXXXXX) for more information and guidance for enabling the feature.
+Please reference [this article](link to KB article XXXXXX) for more information.

 ### Improvements